tacsipacsi/pywiki/README.md

 # pywiki
 Several Pywikibot scripts.
 See licenses in each file.
+Migrated to [GitLab](https://gitlab.wikimedia.org/tacsipacsi/pywiki).